kosinusbch/bitsocket-sa/README.md

 * Added `tx.lock` (locktime) and `tx.ver` (version)
 * Added `in.seq` for sequenceNumber
 * Added `in.o(X)` for op codes.
 Instead of “b0": { “op": 106 } } it will now say "o0": "OP_RETURN"
+* Removed mongodb; query language now only supports direct matches, $in, $gt and $lt

 ## Installation